Indonesia Can Return to OPEC But Can’t Escape Aging Oil Fields

 (Bloomberg) -- For the first time in seven years, OPEC’s newest member will increase crude production.
 It will likely be just a blip.

-The start of Indonesia’s Banyu Urip oil field in Java will be the single biggest addition to global supply this year, helping the returning member of the Organization of Petroleum Exporting Countries inch up output by about 1 percent this year and 5 percent in 2016.
+The start of Indonesia’s Banyu Urip oil field in Java will be the single biggest addition to global supply this year, helping the returning member of the Organization of Petroleum Exporting Countries inch up output by about 1 percent this year and 5 percent the next to approximately 830,000 barrels a day.
 The decline will resume from 2017, according to BMI Research.

 “There will be a temporary boost,” said Peter Lee, a Singapore-based analyst at BMI.
 “It won’t be enough to make up for the decline in all other aging fields.”

 Southeast Asia’s largest economy is returning to OPEC as its government warns the collapse in crude prices has worsened an “increasingly unappealing” energy investment climate and dependence on foreign oil grows.
 With the International Energy Agency predicting the nation will import 40 percent of its oil needs by 2018, the world’s biggest producers are getting a consumer in their midst.
 Members of the group gather in Vienna Friday to debate their crude production policy.

 “Our interest is to keep prices from rising too high and from falling too low,” Widhyawan Prawiraatmadja, Indonesia’s new OPEC governor, said in a phone interview.
 “If Indonesia is a part of OPEC, we can be sure that OPEC’s policy is in line with our interests.”